latex3/latex2e/required/babel/README.md

 language styles work with pdflatex, as well as with xelatex and lualatex out of the box.
 A few even work with plain formats.

+The latest stable version is available on <https://ctan.org/pkg/babel>.

 Version 3.9a fixed lots of bugs and added some new features, intended mainly to make it compatible somehow with Unicode engines.
 Some bugs have not been fixed to avoid backward incompatibilities, but they have